-Print two pages of the same sheet, cut into equal-sized cards, and use for a memory game as we did!
+Print two pages of the same sheet, cut them into equal-sized cards, and use them for a memory game as we did!

-Print them on transparency sheets, cut them out and use them on a light table
+Print our sheet of leaf outlines onto colored transparency sheets, cut them out, and use them on a light table.

-- Print out, decorate, and use as place cards, name-tags or autumn wall decorations at school.
+Print out, decorate, and use our leaf outlines as place cards, name tags, or autumn wall decorations at school.

-- Print and frame in one big frame or 9 individual ones!
+Frame our printable leaves in one big frame or 9 individual ones!
 This is an adorably easy bedroom or playroom decor idea for the little naturalist in your life.

-For more fun kids fall activities try making a simple and colorful DIY felt fall tree.
-Create a stunning fall leaf collage using a totally unique and unexpected process.
+For more fun kids’ fall leaf activities create a stunning fall leaf collage using a totally unique and unexpected process.
 Or turn your collection of found leaves into a beautifully simple gradient leaf banner!

 And if you love this download, you’ll adore our nature explorer printable pack!
 Filled with pages of outdoor observation and exploration prompts, it’s perfect for hours of self-led nature learning and play.